Chun Doo-hwan: Later events

-On 16 March 2023, one of Chun's grandsons Chun Woo-won posted on Instagram, telling of his disgust and repulsion at his grandfather's acts, and stated that his parents were living off the illegal wealth accumulated by Chun and his family.
-He called his grandfather a "slaughterer", calling him a criminal instead of a hero.
+On 16 March 2023, one of Chun's grandsons, Chun Woo-won posted on Instagram, expressing his disgust and revulsion at his grandfather's acts, and stated that his parents were living off the illegal wealth accumulated by Chun and his family.
+He called his grandfather a "slaughterer" and described him as a criminal rather than a hero.
+Chun Woo-won also confessed that he took drugs, for which he was formally charged in April of that same year.
+South Korean prosecutors expressed that they would be reviewing the drug allegations and other allegations regarding the Chun family's illegal wealth accordingly.